The Mynah Birds

 The Mynah Birds was a Canadian R&B band formed in Toronto, Ontario, that was active from 1964 to 1967.
-Although the band never released an album, it is notable as featuring a number of musicians, such as Rick James and Neil Young, who went on to have successful careers in rock, folk rock and funk.
+Although the band never released an album, it is notable as featuring a number of musicians, such as Rick James and Neil Young, who went on to have successful careers in rock, folk rock, and funk.

 Over its short lifespan, the group featured many members in its many different configurations.
-Its most memorable lineup included Rick James, Neil Young, Bruce Palmer, Rickman Mason and John Taylor.
+Its most memorable lineup included Rick James, Neil Young, Bruce Palmer, Rickman Mason, and John Taylor.
 Rick James would later become a major funk star in the 1970s and 1980s.
 Young and Palmer went on to become two of the founding members in the popular West Coast folk rock group Buffalo Springfield.
-After leaving Buffalo Springfield and Crosby, Stills, Nash and Young, Neil Young would go on to achieve fame as a solo artist.
+After leaving Buffalo Springfield and Crosby, Stills, Nash & Young, Neil Young would go on to achieve fame as a solo artist.
 Goldy McJohn and Nick St. Nicholas would later become members of the rock band Steppenwolf.
 Also, a late-running 1967 version of the Mynah Birds featured heavy rocker Neil Merryweather.